 Airport transfer shuttle vans offer a good alternative to regular public transportation from Schiphol Airport to Amsterdam for families, small groups, and travelers with bulky luggage.
 Advance reservations are usually a good idea and may be cheaper than booking at the airport on arrival.

-Suntransfers gives online quotations for private airport transfers to almost any address without first requiring personal details or flight numbers.
+Get easy online quotations for private airport transfers to almost any address without first requiring personal details or flight numbers.

-The train, tram and bus are the cheapest way to travel between Schiphol Airport and Amsterdam but shuttle vans are a good alternative when traveling in a group as family, or with luggage.
+Public transportation, whether by train or bus, is the cheapest way to travel between Schiphol Airport and Amsterdam but shuttle vans are a good alternative when traveling in a group as family, or with luggage.
 Advance reservations are advisable and it is worth comparing the prices and conditions of several shuttle bus service providers.